 I love my cats dearly, but the last thing I need is for them to be trying to eat my tomato seedlings as I’m trying to transplant them.
-Not a smart move there, babies.

 Since I generally don’t feel like constantly removing cat faces from my planting trays, out the catnip comes!